Dowling7/BML/README.md

 - Install the following packages, if possible with the indicated versions (which for sure work correctly with Python 3.10.14 (you can use ``conda``) , but others are OK too:
   - pystan:                    3.10.0
   - arviz:                     0.19.0
+  - nest-asyncio               1.6.0
+  - pandas
+  - numpy
+  - scipy
+  - mpltern
+  - ternary

+- The above packages work correctly --at least-- in ``Python 3.10.14``.
+You can use ``conda`` to amulate an environment in which you install Python in the version that you wish, and then instlal the above packages in those versions.